 The first time you run or debug your service from Visual Studio, the storage emulator launches an initialization process.
 This process reserves local ports for the storage emulator and creates the storage emulator database.
 Once complete, this process does not need to run again unless the storage emulator database is deleted.

 |Starting with the June 2012 release of the Azure Tools, the storage emulator runs, by default, in SQL Express LocalDB.
 In earlier releases of the Azure Tools, the storage emulator runs against a default instance of SQL Express 2005 or 2008, which you must install before you can install the Azure SDK.
 You can also run the storage emulator against a named instance of SQL Express or a named or default instance of Microsoft SQL Server.
 If you need to configure the storage emulator to run against an instance other than the default instance, see Initialize the Storage Emulator by Using the Command-Line Tool.|

-The Azure Storage Explorer is an extension to the Server Explorer window that is available as part of the Azure Tools for Visual Studio.
-The Storage Explorer provides access to blob and table data in your storage accounts, including the storage emulator.
+The Azure Storage node in Server Explorer enables you to view data and change settings for blob and table data in your storage accounts, including the storage emulator.
 See Browsing and Managing Storage Resources with Server Explorer for more information.

 ConceptsAccessing the Azure Storage Services